authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification.md

 A Protocol Client that uses optional capabilities to obtain and evaluate evidence concerning the Domain Owner's rights to use the published Indicators.

+## Local-part

+The locally interpret string part of an email address which appears before the at-sign character ("@", ASCII value 64) which is then followed by an Internet domain.

 # BIMI DNS Records   {#bimi-dns}

 Domain owners publish BIMI policies by adding BIMI Assertion Records in the